Misaka0x2730/MioLink/README.md

 # Building and flashing
 ## Requirements
-The followding tools are required to build this project:
+The following tools are required to build this project:
 - git
 - make
 - Python